 By default, Icinga2 enables the following features.
 But we can confirm the enabled settings by running this command as below:

 Icinga2 will collect the service information based on the monitoring plugins.
-So, we need to install nagios plugin using below command:
+So, we need to install the Nagios plugin using the below command:

 Next, you need to install the IDO module which is crucial for the Icinga 2 web interface.
 It will export all configuration and status information into its database.
 Execute the following command: